fi3ework/vite-plugin-checker/docs/introduction/getting-started.md

    ```

 ::: tip
-If you'd prefer to not run the checkers during unit testing with vitest, you can alter the config based on that.
+If you'd prefer to not run the checkers during unit testing with Vitest, you can alter the config based on that.
 Example:

 ```ts
 // vite.config.js